oeb25/msc-thesis/Mist/Operations on folding trees.md

 The proof of this [[Lemma – Fold and unfold commute over compatible]] is deferred to [[Proof – Fold and unfold commute over compatible]].

 A typical operation on folding trees is transforming an existing tree into a new one with a desired place folded.
-To do so, a sequence of folds and unfolds must be performed to arrive at the desired tree.
+A sequence of folds and unfolds must be performed to arrive at the desired tree.
 We call this operation _requires_ and use the notation $\T \requires \rho$ to say that we want the tree $\T$ but with minimal folds and unfolds performed to have $\rho$ folded.

 ![[Definition – Requires]]